Starfish-develop/Starfish/README.md

 * alternatively, for each region, it might be possible to actually isolate the exact chunk that we are sub-sampling.
 Although I have a feeling this won't be all that much faster anyway.

-After converging the global and stellar parameters, we could switch entirely to sampling the hyperparameters.
-Or sample them less frequently.
-I suppose the point is simply to track how they evolve.
-This is why reading in a couple different model.json files to visualize the current state of things might be helpful.

 ## text in paper

-* redo the FFT/convolve section to include references to FFT and overlap-add, overlap-save.
-Note that these are actually corrections to the convolved spectra.

 * text for section 3, testing